Expansion in the West End

 Six new bikeshare stations were installed in Summer and Fall 2020 bringing the total number of stations to 37.
 These stations have been funded by nearby developments as a condition of their approval.

 West End Expansion

-City staff is in the process of securing seven bikeshare stations that Arlington will be replacing this winter, which will bring the total number of stations to 44.
+City staff is also in the process of securing seven bikeshare stations that Arlington is replacing, which will bring the total number of stations to 44.
+Five of the seven stations have been installed, and so there are currently a total of 42 bikeshare stations in the City.
 These stations are in good working condition and enable the City to deploy bikeshare to the West End ahead of the planned schedule using phased state funding for station purchases.
 These stations will ultimately be replaced with brand new ones over the next few years but purchasing these used stations allows the City to get stations installed and operational now while future phases of the funding process is completed.

-The 17 stations planned to be purchased with the first phase of state funding that were approved by the Traffic and Parking Board in 2017 will not be part of this expansion since staff is actively working on plans to purchase those stations as soon as VDOT funding is secured and install those next year.
+The 17 stations planned to be purchased with the first phase of state funding that were approved by the Traffic and Parking Board in 2017 will not be part of this expansion since staff is actively working on plans to purchase those stations as soon as VDOT funding is secured.

 Six installation locations have been approved by Traffic & Parking Board for parking removal and approved by the bikeshare operator and City staff for operations.

 - North Hampton Dr at Ford Ave (installed and operational)

 - Whiting St & Lane Drive (installed and operational)